can-caglar/Data-Logger-STM32/README.md

 This is my submission for the final project in the course Making Embedded Systems by Elecia White.

-Final report for the project can be found <a ref="https://docs.google.com/document/d/1QN5CVr99LwbAlFGOjgETou2btL8RMqJVu_yTGeXLMHs/edit?usp=sharing">here (currently a draft version)</a>.
+Final report for the project can be found [here](https://docs.google.com/document/d/1QN5CVr99LwbAlFGOjgETou2btL8RMqJVu_yTGeXLMHs/edit?usp=sharing).

 ## Block Diagram
 *Please see the report linked above for more information on the software architecture and design.*